AdaCore/spark2014/lrm/source/introduction.rst

 -----------------------------------------

-In expressing the syntax and rules of |SPARK|, the remaining chapters of this document follow the notational conventions of the Ada 2012 LRM (section 1.1.4).
+In expressing the syntax and rules of |SPARK|, the remaining chapters of this document follow the notational conventions of the Ada 2012 RM (section 1.1.4).